mtimkovich/im-feeling-lucky/README.md

 # I'm Feeling Lucky Search

-Go to the first Google result from Chrome omnibox.
+Go to the first Google result from the Chrome omnibox.

 ## Usage

-The keyword to search from the omnibox is `i`.
+The default keyword to search from the omnibox is `i`.

 This can be changed from `chrome://settings/searchEngines`.